 Characterised by tight, tree-lined fairways, the course at Fircrest Golf Club is an A.V.
 Macan design dating back to 1923, the year after the club was founded.

-Featuring a large double green at holes 10 and 17, the Loomis Trail Golf Club course at the Semiahmoo resort is a Graham Cooke layout that opened for play at the facility in 1993.
+Featuring a large double green at holes 10 and 17, the Loomis Trail Golf Club course is a Graham Cooke layout that opened for play at the facility in 1993.